 All medically necessary nursing services for children under age 21 are covered in the state plan pursuant to the EPSDT benefit.
-This waiver service is only provided to individuals age 21 and over.
 The service is defined and described in the approved State Plan and will not duplicate any service available to adults age 21 and older in the State Plan.

-Medicaid Waiver Nursing is limited to 60 hours per week.
+Nursing Services are limited to 60 hours per week.
 Unused units in a particular week cannot be transferred to another week.

-\The limits may be exceeded if applying the limits would create a substantial risk that the individual would no longer be able to live in the community, but would, because of the limit in services, have to be institutionalized.
+The limits may be exceeded if applying the limits would create a substantial risk that the individual would no longer be able to live in the community, but would, because of the limit in services, have to be institutionalized.